oxc-project/javascript-parser-in-rust/docs/ast.md

 }
 ```

-The `Box` is needed because self referential structs are not allowed in Rust.
+The `Box` is needed because self-referential structs are not allowed in Rust.

 ## Rust Optimizations

 ### Memory allocations

 Back in the [Architecture Overview](/docs/architecture) chapter,
-I briefly mentioned that you need to look out for heap allocated structs such as `Vec` and `Box` because heap allocations are not cheap.
+I briefly mentioned that you need to look out for heap-allocated structs such as `Vec` and `Box` because heap allocations are not cheap.

 Take a look at the [real word implementation from swc](https://github.com/swc-project/swc/blob/main/crates/swc_ecma_ast/src/expr.rs),
-we can see that an AST can have lots `Box`s and `Vec`s, and also note that the `Statement` and `Expression` enums contain
+we can see that an AST can have lots of `Box`s and `Vec`s, and also note that the `Statement` and `Expression` enums contain
 a dozen of enum variants.

 ### Enum Size